GunnerGitHub/Web-Scraping-for-Car-Data/README.md

    The research folder contains a document containng research questions I have formulated and notes I have taken.
 It also contains reports/artciles that serve as good
    literature for the topic.

-## Web Scarping Folder
+## Web Scraping Folder
    This folder contains code used for web-scraping, along with the data collected from different websites.